-When an investigator can prove that an offence happened, they take into consideration several factors when deciding what action to take.
+When an investigator can prove that a breach happened, they take into consideration several factors when deciding what action to take.
 These can include:

 - the level of harm to the customer